-California's 2020 wildfire season was the worst in recorded history, involving 4% of California land and more than 30 fatalities, according to the California Department of Forestry and Fire Protection.i We can expect more of this, more extreme weather events, droughts and fires due to an unnaturally rapid rate of global warming.
+California is currently in the midst of a 22-year megadrought that ranks as the driest 22-year period in at least 1,200 years, intensified by humanity's heating of the planet.i We can expect more of this, more extreme weather events, droughts and fires due to an unnaturally rapid rate of global warming.
 The United Nations IPCC's Sixth Assessment Report warns that we need to transition off of fossil fuels as soon as possible or face a global and catastrophic climate crisis by 2040.ii

 At a time when the world needs leadership, you are in a unique position to send a message of hope and commitment by joining CPA and setting a 100% renewable energy default for the City of Hermosa Beach.
 This is what the majority of your constituents want.
-The Public Policy Institute of California recently surveyed Californians and reported, "Majorities support action on climate change even if it brings increased costs."iii
+The Public Policy Institute of California recently surveyed Californians and reported, "Majorities support action on climate change even if it brings increased costs."